GP-012 Design, redesign and development

 - Verification results

 - How.
 According to the determined steps with their planning and formal reviews for passing each project milestone.
-Testing activities are described in the T-012-023 Software Development Plan.
+Testing activities are described in the T-012-023 Software Development Plan and the T-012-033 Software Tests Plan.

 - When.
 Start after Phase 3, once Release Candidate have been identified